 If it wasn’t obvious already, I had a terrific experience at Caplansky’s!
 Amazing food and a huge anticipation to come back and try the Maple Bacon Donuts or Knish.

-If you’re ever craving some good old smoked meat sandwiches, and Montreal is out of reach, then I definitely recommend dropping by if you’re ever in Toronto.
+If you’re ever craving some good old smoked meat sandwiches, and Montreal is out of reach, then I recommend dropping by if you’re ever in Toronto.
 Also, be sure to keep an eye out for their food truck driving through the city!!

 Follow Caplansky’s Delicatessen on Twitter @CaplanskyTruck for the most up-to-date info on the Thunderin’ Thelma.